 The Department of Kinesiology, in concert with the College of Education and the MSU Graduate School, offers a variety of fellowships, scholarships, and graduate teaching and research assistantships for both entering and continuing graduate students.

 Graduate Assistantship Positions

 The Department of Kinesiology offers a number of graduate assistantship (GA) positions each year.
-Typical annual stipends for a half-time GA position range from about $11,000 to $15,000 depending upon the student's qualifications and experience.
+Typical annual stipends for a half-time GA position are competitive and depend upon the student’s qualifications and experience.
 In addition, GAs receive: (a) a tuition waiver for 9 credits in the fall and spring semesters and 4 credits in the summer semester; (b) exemption from out-of-state resident tuition; and (c) health insurance.
 For more information, consult the GA information posted on the Graduate School web site.